Ann Arbor Flyers is the youth division of the AATC

 Saturday February 28: MITS State Championship at Central Michigan University (for kids who qualified at a previous MITS meet)

-Saturday-Sunday March 7-8: AAU 14-under National Youth Championship -- THE CHAMPIONSHIP MEET (kids ages 5-14) Location (TBD)
+Saturday-Sunday March 7-8: AAU 14-under Youth National Championship at Eastern Michigan -- THE CHAMPIONSHIP MEET (kids ages 5-14)

 Saturday-Sunday March 14-15: USATF Indoor Championships (for kids of all ages who qualified thru the ZONE meet and high-school age athletes)

 * MITS: Michigan Indoor Track Series.
 A set of indoor track meets primarily for Junior-High and High-School age athletes, with a championship meet at CMU on Saturday February 28.
 Athletes must meet performance standards at a MITS meet in order to compete in the MITS champtionship meet.
 The complete set of MITS meets across the State and the performance standards are at www.mitstrack.org

 * USATF: USA Track & Field: The governing body of track & field. cross-country, race-walking and long-distance running in the USA.
 Athletes MUST have a 2015 USATF membership in order to compete in any meet sanctioned by USATF.
 Contact Ron Beasley for more information on how to obtain USATF memberships for your kids.